romashorodok/stream-platform/README.md

 ![platform](./docs/diagram-platform.jpg)

 - More about ingest can be found at [services/ingest](https://github.com/romashorodok/stream-platform/tree/main/services/ingest)
+- More about operator can be found at [operators/ingestion-operator](https://github.com/romashorodok/stream-platform/tree/main/operators/ingestion-operator)

 #### Components
 - Ingest - the processing unit of broadcaster's stream</br>